-Philosophy at Kent scored 90% for teaching satisfaction in the National Student Survey 2016.
+Philosophy at Kent scored 95% for teaching satisfaction in the National Student Survey 2017, ranking 12th overall in the UK.
 The Department of Philosophy was ranked 16th in the UK in its subject area in the Times Higher Education's REF2014 research intensity tables.

 Philosophy means ‘love of wisdom’, and, as an academic discipline, philosophy tries to answer fundamental questions concerning the nature of knowledge and existence, and how we ought to live.
 As a philosophy student at Kent, you will learn about core areas of philosophy, including metaphysics, logic, epistemology and ethics, combined with a range of specialist modules in subjects such as philosophy of science, philosophy of medicine, political philosophy and Wittgenstein.